JoshOlds/TangNano9k_Experiments/README.md

 # TangNano9k FPGA Experiments

-This repository contains a collection of Verilog modules and experiments developed for the TangNano9k FPGA board, following the Lushay Labs tutorial series.
+This repository contains a collection of Verilog modules and experiments developed for the TangNano9k FPGA board, roughly following the [Lushay Labs tutorial series](https://learn.lushaylabs.com/tang-nano-series/).
 Each module demonstrates different FPGA concepts and capabilities using open-source tools.

 ## Project Structure

-The repository is organized into separate folders, each containing a standalone FPGA module or experiment.
+The repository is organized into separate folders, each containing a standalone FPGA module or buildable experiment.
 Each folder represents a different concept or functionality that can be built and deployed to the TangNano9k board.

 ## Prerequisites